Nishabisht18/HotelBooking_App/README.md

 <<<<<<< HEAD
 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and  ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and  ESLint.

 Currently, two official plugins are available: